xen-0/CrystalMatch/docs/setup.md

 Unit tests have been in-lined with the module structure - unit tests for a class will be located in a file named `test_[file name]`.

 In order to run unit tests in Pycharm right-click on a python module and select "Run unittests" - this will run all unit tests in the module and any sub-modules.

-If you are not using Pycharm the `nose` library can be used to similar effect.
+[Travis](https://travis-ci.org/) has been configured to run all unittests after every push to the github repository to provide an effective integration.

 The professional (paid licence) edition of Pycharm incorporates the `coverage` Python library which provides a rough indication of how much of the code is covered by unit tests.
 The `coverage` tool can be run outside of Pycharm but has not been tested.

 **NOTE:** System tests also use the python `unittest` framework, running all tests in the repository will take considerably longer than running only the unit tests.

 System Tests
 ------------